 - Terrestrial programme: we work in restoring key ecosystems, such as coastal dunes, protecting endangered plant species and strengthening the comanagement of Protected Areas. - Seabird programme: we monitor the different seabird species that breed on the island, and the resident population of ospreys, studying their populations and protecting them from predators. - Marine monitoring programme: on one side, we work to improve the knowledge on the marine wildlife of Sal, including monitoring megafauna, especially sharks, and coral reefs, so we can strengthen their protection.
-On the other side, we implement projects that promote sustainable fishing practices within the local communities. - Sea turtle programme: we work on the protection of nesting sea turtles, their nests and their habitat on Sal Island.
+On the other side, we implement projects that promote sustainable fishing practices within the local communities. - Sea turtle programme: we work on the protection on Sal Island.